jesseValkama/Lightweight-Video-Based-Fall-Detection/README.md

 ### Dependencies

-* PACKAGES: (TODO)
 * CUDA 12.6

-### Installing

--

 ### Executing program

-You might need to change some dependencies in the settings.yaml file Also all of the training settings should be defined there
+You might need to change some dependencies in the src/settings/settings.py file Also all of the training settings should be defined there
 ```
 python main.py args